Commentaries

 If Iran Shakes, Will Afghanistan Follow?

 The effects of recent unrest in Iran have extended well beyond the country’s borders, and any political rupture in Iran would carry significant regional and international consequences.
-In this commentary, Natasha Matloob considers the implications of Iranian instability for neighbouring Afghanistan, tracing historical precedents, current realities and possible future trajectories.
+In this commentary, Natasha Matloob examines the political, economic and ideological implications of Iranian instability for neighbouring Afghanistan.

 China-U.S.-Europe relations